fabioyamate/s4-e1/README.md

   #50: Recognizer with 2871 listeners.
 </pre>

-Since the command uses STDO and STDIN, it is possible to use terminal commands to it.
+Since the command uses STDOUT and STDIN, it is possible to use terminal commands to it.

 Like, retrieve the 2nd most listened track, you could use: